-The city has 1000 kms of pathways and 54 per cent of Calgarians live within 400 m of an all ages/ abilities bike route, .
+The city has 1000 kms of pathways and 54 per cent of Calgarians live within 400 m of an all ages/abilities bike route, 163.
 Calgary also has the second lowest aggregated walk-bike score of major cities in Canada (Refer to Figure 4.16).
+164

 Feedback through the consultation processes suggest this apparent contradiction is because the pathway system was designed with a recreational, versus an active transportation goal.
 The latest data shows that less than three per cent of Calgarians use cycling as a primary means of commuting.
-Local cycling data suggests that active transportation commuting is heavily influenced by distance and community.
+165 Local cycling data suggests that active transportation commuting is heavily influenced by distance and community.
 Commuting is then influenced by accessibility to protected cycling infrastructure and effective wayfinding.
 A positive step, meanwhile, is that the pedestrian and cyclist collision injury rate dropped by 8 per cent between 2015 to 2017.
+166

 In addition to the cycling paths, Calgary also maintains over 5,500 kms of sidewalks.
 However, 50 per cent of the sidewalks in the city are more than 40 years old and the current maintenance program replaces only an estimated 31 kms of sidewalks per year.
 Illuminating the challenges in this realm is that the City of Calgary currently allocates five times more capital to roads than to sidewalks and pathways.
+167 economic wealth and a breadth and depth of natural and built resources.
+However, there are areas of current or emerging weakness that impact community input resources.
+This includes an economy that maintains a disproportionate dependence on an energy sector anchored in macro political and economic dynamics far beyond the city's control.
+Calgary also continues to focus on diversification efforts, but the weakness of this sector for the past six years and forecast for it to continue in the near future will have a massive systematic impact.
+This will include public fiscal capacity and migration patterns.